navigation bar

 Report by Marc W. McCord

-Gillham Lake Dam to US Highway 70/71
+Gillham Lake Dam to US Highway 59/71

-~ 15.5 Miles
+~ 50.6 Miles

 General Description

 The Cossatot forms just southeast of Mena, in Polk County, where it flows down out of the Ouachita Mountains in the southern Arkansas Ozarks.
-The 'Tot flows about 26 miles from its headwaters down to Gillham Lake in northern Howard County, through the Ouachita National Forest, then from below Gillham Lake about 35 miles on down to its confluence with the Little River in Sevier County near the Texas-Oklahoma-Arkansas border.
+The 'Tot flows about 26 miles from its headwaters down to Gillham Lake in northern Howard County, through the Ouachita National Forest, then from below Gillham Lake about 50.6 miles on down to its confluence with the Little River in Little River County near the Texas-Oklahoma-Arkansas border.
 Because of a lack of good access and a required paddle down the Little River to a take-out on Millwood Lake that adds many miles to trips, this report is limited to the 15.5 miles from Gillham Dam to US Highway 70/71 near DeQueen.
 This is a Class I to II run with a lot of pool-and-drop flatwater occasionally punctuated by a minor rapid on a reach where any competent boater can paddle a canoe, kayak or raft.
 Runs depend upon releases from Gillham Lake except after substantial local rainstorms, so the normal season is from mid-fall to late spring, if there is sufficient precipitation in the drainage basin.
 Otherwise, this reach will be too low to paddle.

 Like all of Arkansas, this area is very scenic.
-The Ozarks offer four seasons, and fall colors are spectacular.
-The mountains are covered with tall pines and hardwood trees.
+The river channel is heavily forested and vegetated with an abundance of various hardwood trees.
 Wildlife and birdlife is abundant and widely varied.
-Roads are narrow, usually steep and slow, so be sure to allow adequate time in getting to any destination.
+Roads are narrow and often unimproved, so be sure to allow adequate time in getting to any destination.
 A number of small towns are nearby, but you will never know it looking from the river.
 The Lower 'Tot is usually boatable after the upper river (above Gillham Lake) has dropped too low to paddle, but the water may become deoxygenated and of poor quality during extended droughts.
 When fresh water is being released this run is a good fishing stream for those with a valid Arkansas fishing license.
-If you are planning a trip to the Lower 'Tot, then do a little rain dance starting about a week or so before you intend to put in.
-Who knows?
-It might just help, and surely cannot hurt!
+There are several access points allowing for shorter trips, but camping along the river can be difficult to almost impossible depending upon water levels.
+The river covers perhaps more mileage east to west than it does north to south, and there are numerous oxbow lakes and secondary channels that can add to the total trip distance if you choose one of them instead of the main channel, which is not always apparent. and while some people boat this reach of the Cossatot it will certainly not be anything like the Buffalo, or even the Mulberry in traffic.
+In fact, most of the time you will see nobody else unless you happen to encounter an occasional powerboat carrying fishermen.

 Location